operand/agency/README.md

   Performance is always a concern.
 If it's not performant, it's not practical.
   Currently the limitations of python multi-threading are a bottleneck.
 - **Access Control and Safety**:
-  An effective access control solution for AI integrated systems is fundamental to ensure safety.
+  An effective access control solution for agent-integrated systems is fundamental to ensure safety.
 I believe I've included a sane first step at such a pattern, but further development will be a focus of this project.
 - **Compatibility and Usability**:
-  In general, I believe this is a fair start in defining a set of patterns for creating AI integrated systems.
-With more use, I hope to ensure ensure the API is kept small, and compatible with a wide variety of use cases.
+  In general, I believe this is a fair start in defining a set of patterns for creating agent systems.
+I hope to ensure ensure the API is kept small, and compatible with a wide variety of use cases.
 - **Documentation**:
   I hope to ensure documentation is kept organized, clear, and accurate.
 This readme serves as a start.